baaron4/GW2-Elite-Insights-Parser/README.md

 -__CompressRaw__: if true, xml and json logs will be compressed.

--__RawTimelineArrays__: if true, xml and json logs will not contain graph related data.
+-__RawTimelineArrays__: if true, xml and json logs will contain graph related data.

 ### Upload Settings